josmar-crwdstffng/angular/aio/content/cli/index.md

 ## Workspaces and project files

-The [ng new](cli/new) command creates an *Angular workspace* folder and generates a new application skeleton.
+The [ng new](cli/new) command creates an *Angular workspace* directory and generates a new application skeleton.
 A workspace can contain multiple applications and libraries.
 The initial application created by the [ng new](cli/new) command is at the top level of the workspace.
-When you generate an additional application or library in a workspace, it goes into a `projects/` subfolder.
+When you generate an additional application or library in a workspace, it goes into a `projects` sub-directory.

 A newly generated application contains the source files for a root module, with a root component and template.
-Each application has a `src` folder that contains the logic, data, and assets.
+Each application has a `src` directory that contains the logic, data, and assets.

 You can edit the generated files directly, or add to and modify them using CLI commands.
 Use the [ng generate](cli/generate) command to add new files for additional components and services, and code for new pipes, directives, and so on.
-Commands such as [add](cli/add) and [generate](cli/generate), which create or operate on applications and libraries, must be executed from within a workspace or project folder.
+Commands such as [add](cli/add) and [generate](cli/generate), which create or operate on applications and libraries, must be executed from within a workspace or project directory.

 *   See more about the [Workspace file structure](guide/file-structure).